We have five factories and 19 years of experience in plant extracts

 6.1 Enhancing Immune Cell Function

-One of the primary roles of Citrus bioflavonoids is to enhance the function of immune cells.
+One of the primary roles of citrus bioflavonoids is to enhance the function of immune cells.
 They have been shown to increase the production of white blood cells, which are crucial for fighting off infections and diseases.
 By boosting the activity of these cells, bioflavonoids can help to strengthen the body's natural defenses.

 6.2 Modulating the Immune Response